Irene Griffey - Spiritualist Medium

 Irene continues her work from the other side of life.
 At her memorial

-over the years, when I face one more challenge after another, Irene
+over the years, when I have faced one challenge after another, Irene